Benjamin Graham Net Worth: Full Bio & Investor Profile

 The strategy rewarded their investors with a return of 670 percent over ten years.
 In the same year, Graham made another discovery.
 Standard Oil had been broken up into 34 different companies back in 1911.
 In 1926, the Interstate Commerce Commission required all pipelines to file financial statements.
 Graham found that despite the shares for this company quoting at $65 the company held railroad bonds for the value of $95.
 He asked that the board distribute the extra cash to its shareholders.
 When the board refused he garnered proxy votes among other shareholders.

-At the following meeting, with his proxy votes and the votes of the Rockefellers, who he had also contacted, the board was forced to pay $70 a share of excess liquid assets.
+At the following meeting, with his proxy votes and the votes of the Rockefellers, who he had also contacted, the board was forced to pay $110 per share.
 Graham had unknowingly established himself as an effective shareholder activist and foresightful analyst.

-In 1956, when Graham retired from his profession as an investor he moved to California, where he taught at the University of California, Los Angeles, and at the Anderson School of Management, New Mexico.
+In 1956, when Graham retired from his profession as an investor, he moved to California, where he taught at the University of California’s Anderson School of Management.

 Benjamin Graham was also a prolific writer and wrote a number of books about investing and monetary policy.
 His most renowned books are Intelligent Investor and Security Analysis.